Nexirift/.github/contributing/CODE_OF_CONDUCT.md

 * Publishing others' private information, such as a physical or email address, without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Commit Message Guidelines

+Please follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0) when contributing to this project.

 ## AI Usage Policy

 We encourage transparency regarding the use of artificial intelligence in our projects: